getting started

 "unknown site key"

-the key in your embed script doesn't match any site in the database. this usually happens after a server restart when data was previously stored in memory (pre-database). go to your dashboard → installation, copy the current key, and update the data-site attribute in your html.
+the key in your embed script doesn't match any site in the database. this usually happens after a server restart when data was previously stored in memory, or after a domain migration that rotated the key. go to your dashboard → installation, copy the current key, and update the data-site attribute in your html.

 "automated browser detected"